Pomax/custom-file-tree/README.md

   const url = `https://server.example.com`;

   // Which basepath should this file tree be looking at?
+  // For example, if the server has a `content` dir that
+  // is filled with project dirs, then a file tree connection
+  // "for a specific project" makes far more sense than a
+  // conection that shows every single project dir.
+  //
   // Note that this can be omitted if that path is `.` const basePath = `.`;